ryankirkman/ryankirkman.github.com/_posts/2013-02-03-simple-relational-database-sync.md

 Common Table Structure
 ----------------------

-Each table in the database to be synced has a SequenceId column of integer type and an IsDeleted column of boolean type.
+Each table in the database to be synced has a `SequenceId` column of integer type and an `IsDeleted` column of boolean type.

 SequenceId is not a timestamp, but a greater SequenceId indicates a record has been modified more recently.
 It is analogous to the [rowversion](http://msdn.microsoft.com/en-us/library/ms182776.aspx) data type in SQL Server.
-Every time a row is Inserted, Updated or logically deleted (via the IsDeleted column), SequenceId is set to:
+Every time a row is Inserted, Updated or logically Deleted (via the `IsDeleted` column), SequenceId is set to:

 ``` sql
 MAX(SequenceId) + 1
 ```

+This allows the client to pick up all changes to a table the next time it requests a table sync by passing in the most recent `SequenceId` it knows about.

-The IsDeleted column allows logical deletion of rows.
+The `IsDeleted` column allows logical deletion of rows.
 This is a core requirement of the sync strategy.
 It allows us to sync Deletes which would otherwise be lost if we simply deleted the row.
 Logical Deletes provide a number of other benefits of their own accord:

 * Slaves can choose to physically delete a logically Deleted row if storage space is at a premium
 * Seeing which rows were deleted can be part of a built-in audit system